mosmz95/Polishing_Simulation_of_Boat_Hull/README.md

 Depending on your system, it may take some time for the move_group to become ready to receive commands.
 You should see confirmation of this in the terminal "<span style="color:green;">You can start planning now!</span>"

-4. To do trajectory plainning graphically, launch Rviz:
+4. To do trajectory planning graphically, launch Rviz in a new terminal:

 ```bash
   roslaunch robot_slider_description rviz_trajectoryplanning_launch.launch